SoumyaDey1994/DSA/Round5/Readme.md

 56. Palindrome Partitioning
 57. Max Consecutive Ones III

+### 30/08/2025
-57. Get All Possible Permutations
+58. Get All Possible Permutations
-58. Get All Possible Combinations
+59. Get All Possible Combinations
-59. N-Queens Problem

-### Tobe Done

-using the format "count of digit + digit itself".
-46. Valid Palindrome
+60. Valid Palindrome
+60. N-Queens Problem
 61. Proper Fraction - Find the number of proper fractions that can be formed for given Numerator N